rosie-jo/serverless-tailwind-resume/README.md

 There was quite a few points within the project which kept me stuck for a week or so at a time, such as:
 - blocking access to my s3 bucket without blocking cloudfront
-- validating (within terraform) the ssl certificate for cloudnfront to use
+- validating (within terraform) the ssl certificate for cloudfront to use
 - using the boto3 library for python scripting (for the lambda function)
 - pathing locally for the api gateway within terraform